How I rebuilt my portfolio to make it clearer, more consistent, and better showcase both design and development work.

 An early figma design of my new portfolio

-Cards
+Refining the Cards

-After having my portfolio reviewed my Florian I quickly and fortunately set up google analytics so I could see how people were browsing and consuming my portfolio.
+After having my portfolio reviewed by Florian I quickly and fortunately set up google analytics so I could see how people were browsing and consuming my portfolio.
 I noticed on the homepage the average duration was something like 30-40 seconds.
 So I've decided to redesign the cards to be more scannable and straight to the point, and reducing the UI elements which should help to reduce the cognitive load a bit as well.

 Previous